 A variety of materials including books, photocopies of articles, and chapters of books can be placed on course reserve for required classroom use, subject to Seattle University Copyright Policy.
 Please view the Instructions for Placing Items on Course Reserve page for additional information or contact the Circulation/Resource Sharing Manager.

 Current exams are placed on the faculty TWEN sites at the discretion of the faculty member.
 The library retains a collection of past law school exams through summer semester 2003 on the Court level.
-For more resources on exam taking, consult our Exam Taking Resources research guide or contact a reference librarian.
+For more resources on exam taking, contact a reference librarian or consult the following:

 Confused by all our different collections and locations?
 Consult our Locations Guide for help or ask for assistance at the circulation/reference desks.